eljefe303030/Melius/README.md

 * [Immersive Landing Ramps](https://www.nexusmods.com/starfield/mods/8093) Landing ramps now stay closed when arriving somewhere new, and can be controlled via a panel in the landing bay, a remote, or by talking to Vasco.
 Best to set the Landing Ramp Remote as a favourite item for ease.
 The remote control item will be automatically deposited into your ship's cargo hold
 * [StarUI HUD](https://www.nexusmods.com/starfield/mods/3444) has been configured to not show enemy health bars for immersion, see the mod page for how to configure this to your tastes.
 Crosshairs have also been disabled, these can be displayed by changing the game 'interface' setting.
 * [Starfield Performance BOOST](https://www.nexusmods.com/starfield/mods/290) has been used to update the low, medium, high and ultra graphic settings profiles.
 To use these, select the profile you need.
 If the profile you want to use is already selected, select another one and then select the one you want e.g. if you want to use the 'high' profile and that is already selected, choose a different one and then select 'high' to enable it.
+*[Gorefield - A Starfield Gore Framework](https://www.nexusmods.com/starfield/mods/12833) Introduces special death effects such as bodies exploding, disintegrating and burning.
+Options for this mod, including turning it on/off are in the Settings -> Gameplay Options.

 ## Note for Content Creators